ZeromaniacMc/LuckPerms-Time-Placeholder-Script/README.md

 ➢ Define a singular and plural word to use for each unit.

+➢ Display any symbol/text if a permission is infinite.

+➢ Define an output if the user does not have the permission in question.

 ➢ Cut off parts you do not wish to see.